 Kristy joined Georgia Options in the summer of 2020 and manages all of our representative payee accounts and medical supplies.
 Kristy graduated from Florida Community College of Jacksonville and worked for many years as an administrative assistant and loan manager.
 She is a member of the Georgia Industrial Loan Association.
 Kristy is a proud BMX racer and loves kayaking, hiking, swimming, and fishing with her family in her downtime.

-Allie has been Georgia Options’ Life Experience Coordinator since late Summer 2020.
-Her role is to partner with the people we support and their DSPs and families to connect them with inclusive opportunities in their local communities, whether it be work, volunteering, or leisure.
+Allie started as Georgia Options’ Life Experience Coordinator since late Summer 2020.
+Her role was to partner with the people we support and their DSPs and families to connect them with inclusive opportunities in their local communities, whether it be work, volunteering, or leisure.
+Allie transitioned in January 2022 to Development Coordinator.
 Allie has been working with people with intellectual and developmental disabilities for the past seven years, including providing support to a local family and teaching Life Enrichment classes at Extra Special People.
 Allie has a B.S. in Psychology from the University of Georgia with a minor in Exercise Science and has her ACRE certification in Community Employment Services with an emphasis on Customized Employment.
 She is also a certified yoga teacher.
 A self-admitted adventure junkie, Allie has cliff-jumped off a 70-foot cliff, slept in a tent in the jungle for 3 months, bungee jumped off the highest bridge in the world, and sandboarded in the desert.
 Allie is proud to be on the Georgia Options team “because we aren’t afraid to disrupt the status quo.
 We all believe that the people we support are important, valuable members of their communities, and we do whatever it takes to support them to fulfill their hopes and dreams.”

 Emily has been with Georgia Options since 2014, and currently manages our Medicaid billing, complex funding requests, and electronic visit verification system.
 Emily’s career with people with intellectual and developmental disabilities began in the school system as a Special Education K-5 teacher in Greene County.
 Emily did her first tour with Georgia Options as a Community Support Coordinator from 2009-2011.
 After working as a Special Education Teacher for Clarke County, she returned to Georgia Options in 2014 and has been with us ever since.
 Emily has a B.S. in Psychology and B.A. in Anthropology from the University of Georgia, with minors in Spanish and Geology.
 Emily also has a Master in Teaching specializing in EBD/Autism from Piedmont College.
 Emily was also an athlete in college, playing intramural softball and tennis.
 She enjoys hiking, traveling, going to the beach, and spending time with her family.
 I enjoy working in my yard!
 She enjoys traveling and has visited many countries including Russia, Georgia (the country), Italy, France, Germany, Czech Republic, Netherlands, England, Wales, Ireland, and Kenya.
 She boats, fishes, and water skis in the summer on Lake Lanier.
 Emily is dedicated to Georgia Options because “we see people as individuals and strive to honor the person’s own choices about their lives.
 We are there to support and provide assistance in achieving goals and living the most typical life and the greatest life possible.
 I can’t imagine doing it any other way.”